 Unfortunately, over the subsequent years as engine capacities and compression ratios inched ever higher, vibration levels that were not previously a great problem became pronounces to such a degree that it was threatening the saleablity of Norton's range of large twin-engined bikes

-Following the restructuring of AMC into Norton-Villiers Ltd in1966, when a new Norton model was urgently required, former Rolls-Royce engineer Dr Stephan G Bauer was called in to analyse the vibration problem and came to the conclusion that a radically different approach to the frame design was required.
+Following the restructuring of AMC into Norton-Villiers Ltd in1966, when a new Norton model was urgently required, former Rolls-Royce engineer Dr Stefan G Bauer was called in to analyse the vibration problem and came to the conclusion that a radically different approach to the frame design was required.

 Abandoning the box frame approach, he substituted a single large diameter, thin walled (2¼" x 16 swg) top tube that ran from the top of the steering tube to the seat struts.
 A short, angled gusset, made from the same size tube, was incorporated to triangulate the steering/top tube connection.

 Two smaller diameter tubes (1" x 14 swg) splayed out from the bottom of the steering tube, running underneath the engine/gearbox, where they were connected by a centre stand mounting tube, then curving upwards to meet the seat struts at the rear suspension top fixing brackets.

 Triangulation of the rear section of the frame was achieved by a further two tubes of the same material, which ran from the rear engine/gearbox mounting bracket to midway along the large top tube.